-Thanks to those instructors and many others, Richardson went to the University of Michigan on a full scholarship as an oboe principle.
+Thanks to those instructors and many others, Claytoven went to the University of Michigan on a full scholarship as an oboe principle.
 It was during one of his school vacations that he acquired a name that neatly described the direction his life was taking.
-Childhood friend (and business partner) Larry Batiste accidentally fused Richardson’s given name, Clayton, with that of another artist, and out came “Claytoven.”
+Childhood friend (and music publishing business partner), Larry Batiste accidentally fused Claytoven's given name, Clayton, with that of another composer, and out came "Claytoven."
 The impressive name stuck, and its owner determined to work hard to live up to it.

-In 1994, Claytoven started Claytoven Music Entertainment to facilitate managing all of his music business endeavors, some of which include music production, CD artwork designs, and Web site designs.
+In 1994, Claytoven started Claytoven Music Entertainment to facilitate managing all of his music business endeavors, some of which includes session work, music production, CD artwork designs, and website designs.
 Claytoven also co-manages a production studio in Oakland where he devotes himself to writing catchy, contemporary compositions, which have been recorded by Lisa Fischer, Shanice Wilson, Al Jarreau, Patti Austin, and Young Jeezy among others.